-Exams are finally done, summer is heating up and it’s time to hit the road and celebrate your new-found freedom.
+Exams are finally done, lockdown restrictions are being lifted and it’s time to hit the road and celebrate your new-found freedom.

 Whether you’re heading off to Schoolies, enjoying the long uni holidays or just chilling at the beach, this summer is sure to be full of good times and plenty of road trips with mates.

 Safety tips for young drivers

 Whatever your destination, make sure you arrive there safely by following these simple tips: